matthewscharles/instrument-maker/documentation/manual/imkits.md

 # Troubleshooting

-Questions here..
+- There is no sound
+  - Try connecting `im.microphone` to `im.speaker`, and make sure the microphone and speaker connections are still the right way around.
+  - Does the speaker still have batteries?
+Is it switched on?
+- The speaker is making an annoying beeping (telephone-style) noise!
+I didn't program that!
+  - This means the speaker is running out of batteries.
+You can charge it from the USB port, and I think it can still be used while it's charging.
+- I clicked on an object, and now I have a page with more confusing networks of objects on it!
+  - Oops - this means you were in performance mode rather than edit mode.
+Close the window and press `ctrl` and `1` to create a new object, which automatically switches into edit mode.

 # FAQ

+**Can I use an Arduino board without the IM shield — i.e. with a breadboard?**

+Yes, you just need to plug stuff in that works with the analog inputs for now, and make your own voltage divider circuit if necessary.

 **Will the SD card work on other types of Raspberry Pi, e.g. the 3B+ with more USB ports?**

 Yes!
+I'm using the A+ model because it's so affordable..

 But we still need to use the same USB audio device, as it's written into the startup script.
-This is a problem with running the devices headless, but it's worth it..
+This is a problem with running the devices headless (otherwise we need to go in to set the audio card every time), but it's worth the hassle to have a self-contained instrument..

 **Why not use the built-in audio output on the Raspberry Pi?**